 Room occupancy forecast will also be referred by all departments for their staffing purposes as well as, if needed, for hiring too.

-For Example; hotels generally encourage their staff to take their annual leaves in low season of occupancy so that during their high occupancy period they have staff at full strength to ensure smooth operations.
+For Example; hotels generally encourage their staff to take their annual leaves in the low season of occupancy so that during their high occupancy period they have staff at full strength to ensure smooth operations.

 - Hotel Maintenance